 Conclusion

-In a nutshell, even though Postgres provides support for continuous syncing through triggers, logical decoding or through custom logic, it is still upon the developers to capture these events and convert them to the target database.
-This logic will need to be specifically written for different target databases according to use cases.
-An alternative is to use a cloud-based service like Hevo which can use Postgres CDC to continuously sync data to most destinations.
-Sign up for Hevo’s 14-day free trial and experience seamless data migration.
+In a nutshell, even though Postgres provides support for continuous syncing through triggers, logical decoding or custom logic, it is still upon the developers to capture these events and convert them to the target database.
+According to use cases, this logic must be written explicitly for different target databases.
+An alternative is a cloud-based service like Hevo which can use Postgres CDC to sync data to most destinations continuously.

 Frequently Asked Questions